 - for Port Barton phone :– 0916 403 7788 or 0929 268 5333

-Palawan Greenviews Resorts have high standards of cleanliness maintained by the friendly and helpful staff and management, which helps guests enjoy the fascinating natural and unique beauty of Palawan – an island which Jacque Cousteau described as the most beautiful place he had ever visited.
+Greenviews Port Barton has high standards of cleanliness maintained by the friendly and helpful staff and management, which helps guests enjoy the fascinating natural and unique beauty of Palawan – an island which Jacque Cousteau described as the most beautiful place he had ever visited.

 The owners Tina & Dave Gooding have a love of nature and the environment and that is evidenced by the way the resort is run with much planting to encourage wildlife into the resorts.

-A wonderful introduction to this magnificent scenery can be enjoyed just by sitting, eating or drinking in Greenviews restaurants as both are situated on the second storey overlooking the beach.
-This is the 'icing on the cake' on top of the delightful food served in both restaurants by staff strictly trained by Tina, who has benefitted from over 20 years working in the UK for millionaires and a billionaire, all requiring exceptional standards of work.
+A wonderful introduction to this magnificent scenery can be enjoyed just by sitting, eating or drinking in Greenviews restaurant which is situated on the second storey overlooking the beach.
+This view is the 'icing on the cake' on top of the delightful food served in the restaurant by staff specially trained by Tina, who has benefitted from over 20 years working in the UK for millionaires and a billionaire, all requiring exceptional standards of work.

 This combination of stunning location, wonderful wooden furniture and excellent food would be hard to match anywhere in the world.
-The restaurants are also open to non-guests but early or late arrival may be required as the restaurants are often full at peak times but there are pleasant places to wait if time is of little consequence
+The restaurant is also open to non-guests, early or late arrival may be required as the restaurant is often full at peak times but there are pleasant places to wait if time is of little consequence

 Booking Terms & Conditions.